dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preprocess/README.md

 housing_cat_1hot
 ```

     <16512x5 sparse matrix of type '<class 'numpy.float64'>'
     	with 16512 stored elements in Compressed Sparse Row format>

-By default, the `OneHotEncoder` class returns a sparse array, but we can convert it to a dense array if needed by calling the `toarray()` method:
+By default, the `OneHotEncoder` class returns a SciPy sparse matrix, but we can convert it to a Numpy array if needed by calling the `toarray()` method:

 ```python
 housing_cat_1hot.toarray()
 ```

     array([[1., 0., 0., 0., 0.],